Autistic Dissonance: When the Environment Doesn’t Fit

 For many autistic adults, coherence isn't a preference.
 It's how the nervous system stays steady.

-2. Rules stay stable.
-The expectations today are the same as last week, or the change gets named.
+Rules stay stable.
+The expectations today are the same as last week, or the change gets named explicitly.

-When those three hold, we feel steady.
-When they stop holding, we start to destabilize.
-And we often notice it before anyone else in the room.
+When those three hold, autistic people feel steady.
+When they stop holding, they can start to destabilize.
+And neurodivergent folks often notice incoherence before anyone else in the room.

 Where it Shows Up